 Air Force Space Command is headquartered at Peterson Air Force Base, Colo.

-Our mission is to provide resilient and cost-effective Space capabilities for the Air Force, Joint Force and the Nation.
+Mission: Provide resilient, defendable and affordable space capabilities for the Air Force, Joint Force and the Nation.

 Ground-based radars used primarily for ballistic missile warning include the Ballistic Missile Early Warning System, PAVE Phased Array Warning System and Perimeter Acquisition Radar Attack radars.
 The Maui Optical Tracking Identification Facility, Ground-based Electro-Optical Deep Space Surveillance System, Passive Space Surveillance System, phased-array and mechanical radars provide primary space surveillance coverage.
 New transformational space programs are continuously being researched and developed to enable AFSPC to stay on the leading-edge of technology.